Ongoing research

 The palette of pRB degenerative mutations that define malignant signature and the demand to establish enhanced clinical protocols of treatment that not only ensures child’s survival but also normal development post-treatment hence low toxicity with high efficacy, cannot make a more compelling case for further studies.

-To obtain the model that resembles patient-specific genomic background in combination with a hereditary mutation in the pRB gene, we generated iPSC lines from two patients heterozygous for the mutations; c.2082delC or c.607+1G>C. We employed CRISPR/Cas9 gene-editing technique to introduce mutation in the wild-type allele of RB1 gene or correct the mutation.
-Retinal organoids made from patient iPSCs lacking expression of RB1 gene displayed the hallmarks of retinoblastoma tumours and responded in a predictable manner to key chemotherapeutics substances used for treatment of the disease.
-Funded by the Little Princess Trust, we are undertaking screening of 39 compounds, with promising leads to take forward in pharmacogenetic studies.
+To obtain the model that resembles patient-specific genomic background in combination with a hereditary mutation in the RB1 gene, we generated iPSC lines from two patients with RB1 mutations.
+Retinal organoids made from patient iPSCs lacking expression of the RB1 gene displayed the hallmarks of retinoblastoma tumours and responded predictably to key chemotherapeutic substances used for treatment of the disease (Rozanska et al. Stem Cells Transl Med.
+22022; 11:415-433).
+Funded by the Little Princess Trust, we have undertaken screening of 39 compounds, with 2 promising leads to take forward in pharmacogenetic studies.

 Photoreceptor transplantation into animal model of retinal degeneration